Usbac/wolff/docs/en/container.md

 ### Add

-`add(string $class, $val)`
+`add(string $class, $val): void`

 Adds a new class to the container.

-The first parameter is the class name.

-The second parameter is the class value.
-So it can be either a new instantiation of the class, or a function returning the class.
+The first parameter is the class name, the second is the class value, it can be either a new instantiation of the class, or a function returning the class.

 ```php
 Container::add('user', function() {